Frost crack: Effect of damage

 Frost cracks often act as sites of entry for wood decay organisms, including insects, fungi and bacteria.
 Timber damaged in this way is unsuitable for use in buildings, etc.

 Tree species susceptibility

 Species such as crab-apple, beech, walnut, oaks, maples, sycamore, horse-chestnut, willows and lime are prone to developing frost crack given the right conditions.

 Prevention

 Avoiding the use of fertilizers late in the growing season can reduce the incidence of splits, also protecting the bark of young trees from physical damage such as that caused by lawn mowers, car bumpers, grazing animals, spades, trimmers, etc. Protect young trees in winter with paper tree wrap from ground level to the first main branches.

 Repair

-Most tree species try to seal the edges of wounds by forming a callus layer.
+Most tree species try to seal the edges of wounds by forming a callus.
 The wound's edges begin to form this callus during the first growing season after that crack appears and the callus layer will continue to grow and after many years, the wound may close over entirely.